Simintei/alx-project-nexus/README.md

 ## Features

-* CRUD for **Books**, **Authors**, and **Categories**
+* CRUD for **Books**, **Authors**, and **Categories** Create, read, update, and delete operations for products and categories.
+     User authentication and management features using JWT.
+* API Features
+     Filtering and Sorting: Allow users to filter products by category and sort by price.
+     Pagination: Implement paginated responses for large product datasets.
 * Nested serializers with writable foreign keys
 * Swagger UI & Redoc API documentation
 * Fully RESTful URL structure